 Conic Hill (Balmaha)

 Balmaha is a popular village, with a visitor center, some options for food/drink, and access to Inchcailloch island by ferry.
 But the real reason the village sees so many visitors is because it’s the starting point for the walk up Conic Hill.
 The peak may only be 361 meters high, but it’s a steep climb through the woods and then the open hillside to get to the top.
-The West Highland Way long-distance trail also runs through here!
+The West Highland Way long-distance trail also runs through here – it was great hiking this again when I did the WHW in 2022!

 Maja on Conic Hill looking out over Loch Lomond in Scotland.